-EMERGENCY POWERS (COVID-19) (PROCLAMATION NO. 3) REGULATIONS, 2020.
+EMERGENCY POWERS (COVID-19) REGULATIONS, 2021.

-2. Definitions.
-In these Regulations-

-"essential worker" means an officer, staff, employee, director or manager of-

-- (a) the Royal Grenada Police Force; - (b) the National Disaster Management Agency, or any person authorised by the National Disaster Management Agency; - (c) Her Majesty's Prison; - (d) waste disposal and sanitation companies; - (e) any hospital or health care, medical, residential care establishment or facility; - (f) the Airports Authority and Ports Authority; - (g) an establishment in the water sector or the electricity sector; - (h) an establishment in the telecommunication sector or any other sector encompassing the provision of electronic communications; and - (i) any print or electronic media house.
+- 2. Definitions.
+In these Regulations, "essential worker" means an officer, staff, employee, director or manager of- - (a) the Royal Grenada Police Force; - (b) the National Disaster Management Agency, or any person authorised by the National Disaster Management Agency; - (c) Her Majesty's Prison; - (d) the Ministry of Health; - (e) waste disposal and sanitation companies; - (f) any hospital or health care, medical, residential care establishment or facility; - (g) the Airports Authority and Ports Authority; - (h) an establishment in the water sector or the electricity sector; - (i) an establishment in the telecommunication sector or any other sector encompassing the provision of electronic communications; and - (j) any print or electronic media house.

-- 3 Restriction on freedom of movement.-(1) Beginning the 21st day of December, 2020 and ending on the 3rd day of January, 2021 a curfew shall be imposed on each day from the hours of 8:00 p.m. and ending at 5:00 a.m. the following day during this period every person shall remain confined to their place of residence (inclusive of their yard space) to avoid contact outside of their household, except as provided in these Regulations or as may be authorised in writing by the Commissioner of Police acting on the direction of the Cabinet. - (2) Freedom of movement may be exercised from 5:00 a.m. to 7:00 p.m. each day during this period in accordance with these Regulations. - (3) Notwithstanding sub-regulation (1), an essential work is permitted freedom of movement for the purpose of undertaking an essential service. - (4) These Regulations shall not apply in the case of a medical emergency. - (5) For the avoidance of doubt, every person shall remain confined to their place of residence (inclusive of their yard space) to avoid contact outside of their household except essential workers who are reporting to work. - (6) Notwithstanding sub-regulation (1), the Commissioner of Police acting on the direction of Cabinet may grant written permission to a person or business to operate during the curfew period. - 4.
-Requirement to wear masks in public.-(1) No person shall, without reasonable excuse, be in a public space without wearing a face mask, face shield or face covering in a manner which covers his or her mouth, nose and chin. - (2) Where the person under this regulation is a child accompanied by an individual who has responsibility for the child, the individual shall provide and ensure that the child has and wears the face mask, face shield or face covering as required by this regulation. - (3) The owner or operator of any business, establishment or office which provides goods or services to the public shall ensure that a member of the public is not permitted entry to, or otherwise remains within, any enclosed space within the premises of the business, establishment or office unless, the member of the public is wearing a face mask, face shield or face covering, in a manner which covers his or her mouth, nose and chin. - (4) Sub-regulations (1) to (3) shall not apply to-
+- 3. Restriction on freedom of movement.-(1) Beginning at 10:00 pm on the 11th day of January, 2021 a curfew shall be imposed daily from the hours of 10:00 p.m. and ending at 5:00 a.m. the following day and during this period every person shall remain confined to their place of residence (inclusive of their yard space) to avoid contact outside of his or her household, except as provided in these Regulations or as may be authorised in writing by the Commissioner of Police in consultation with the Chief Medical Officer - (2) Freedom of movement may be exercised from 5:00 a.m. to 10:00 p.m. each day during this period in accordance with these Regulations. - (3) Notwithstanding sub-regulation (1), an essential worker is permitted freedom of movement for the purpose of undertaking an essential service. - (4) These Regulations shall not apply in the case of a medical emergency. - (5) Notwithstanding sub-regulation (1), the Commissioner of Police in consultation with the Chief Medical Officer may grant written permission to a person or business to operate during the curfew period. - 4.
+Requirement to wear masks in public.-(1) No person shall, without reasonable excuse, be in a public space without wearing a face mask, face shield or face covering in a manner which covers his or her mouth, nose and chin. - (2) No person shall, without reasonable excuse, be in a motor vehicle with another person outside of his or her household without wearing a face mask, face shield or face covering in a manner which covers his or her mouth, nose and chin. - (3) Where the person under this regulation is a child accompanied by an individual who has responsibility for the child, the individual shall provide and ensure that the child has and wears the face mask, face shield or face covering as required by this regulation. - (4) The owner or operator of any business, establishment or office which provides goods or services to the public shall ensure that a member of the public is not permitted entry to, or otherwise remains within, any enclosed space within the premises of the business, establishment or office unless, the member of the public is wearing a face mask, face shield or face covering, in a manner which covers his or her mouth, nose and chin. - (5) Sub-regulations (1) to (4) shall not apply to-